ITP-xStory/p5js-shaders/docs/how-to-write-a-shader.md

 ## Content of a shader.vert file

 First we write some necessary definitions that let your GPU know how to render the shader.
 You should not worry too much about this when just starting out with shaders.
-Just include it.
+But it is nice to know, so we will explain it briefly.

 [GL_ES](https://www.khronos.org/opengles/) is a shader API which is automatically used by your GPU, if you are displaying the shader in a browser or on a mobile platform. #ifdef means "if defined".
 It simply makes a global setting for how precise we want our graphics rendered depending on where we are viewing them.
 So if we are in a browser, they will get the level of precision we define here.
 In this case we are setting all floating point numbers in our code to have "medium" precision.
 This is really important for making smooth color gradients,